Fillers 101: A Glossary of Every Type of Dermal Filler

 Why choose Radiesse?
 Radiesse is a biostimulatory filler made from calcium hydroxylapatite, a mineral that’s found in human bones and teeth that stimulates collagen and elastin production.
 Dr. Love says it provides immediate results and continued improvement for four to nine months after treatment.
 Unlike hyaluronic-acid fillers, Radiesse cannot be dissolved once injected.
 It’s also one of the only fillers (along with Sculptra) FDA indicated to help restore and/or correct facial fat loss in adults with HIV (HIV lipoatrophy).

 Injection sites: Back of the hands, cheekbones, jawline, and chin.
-“It is often used in facial areas that require a deeper fill and more structure, rather than to fill tiny wrinkles in soft, mobile areas of the face,” Dr. Westbay says.
-“While others are made for more mild aging skin concerns, it is best suited for targeting severe volume loss and wrinkles.
+“It is often used in facial areas that require a deeper fill and more structure, rather than to fill tiny wrinkles in soft, mobile areas of the face,” Dr Maiman says.
+“While others are made for more mild ageing skin concerns, it is best suited for targeting severe volume loss and wrinkles.
 Results also last longer than hyaluronic-acid fillers, usually between 18 to 24 months.”

 What it’s made of: Poly-L-lactic acid

 Why choose Sculptra?
 Sculptra doesn’t create immediate filling but stimulates the growth of collagen over time.
 Dr Hartman says, “Sculptra is the only biostimulatory product that not only fills but stimulates collagen to prevent the skin from losing volume.”
 Initially, it was FDA approved for the correction of facial lipoatrophy that was associated with HIV infection.
 Sculptra was then approved for the correction of the nasolabial folds and wrinkles.
 Hysem Eldik, MD, a board-certified dermatologist at Marmur Medical, says you’ll require a series of three or more injections to really appreciate the difference in fine lines and wrinkles.